Hysteresis in magnets: Hysteresis in disordered ferromagnet and Barkhausen noise

-In the case of the Ising model without disorder, we have seen that the hysteresis is governed by the rate of formation and growth of droplets of the oppositely magnetized phase.
-The activation barriers are strongly modified by the presence of impurities.
-We now discuss the case of hysteresis in a random-field Ising model, where the effects of disorder are predominant, and a large number of droplets are present even in ground state, which qualitatively change the behavior of the hysteresis loops.
+So far, we have discussed hysteresis in magnets that are macroscopically spatially homogenous.
+If we observe the hysteresis loop in a typical piece of iron, it consists of many randomly oriented domains.
+Then, the change in magnetization occurs in many discrete jumps of a wide range of sizes, corresponding to individual domains changing their orientation.
+This can be picked up in a microphone and leads to a crackling noise that is called the Barkhausen noise ~\cite{barkhausen:19, feynman:77, sipahi:94, spasojevic:96} (Fig. \ref{fig:barkhausen1}).
+The size of these jumps can vary over three to four orders of magnitude.
+This is an example of a kind of scale-free (hence `critical') response of a non-equilibrium driven system that occurs without requiring a fine-tuning of parameters, which is known as self-organized criticality \cite{spasojevic:96}.

-The behavior of the random-field Ising model in thermal equilibrium is not fully understood. \citet{imry:75} argued that arbitrarily weak disorder destroys the long-ranged ferromagnetic order in dimensions $d\le2$.
-Later, \citet{imbrie:84} showed that if the disorder is small, the model in three dimensions ($d=3$) exhibits long-range order at zero temperature. \citet{aizenmann:89} rigorously proved the uniqueness of the Gibbs state in two dimensions ($d=2$), indicating the absence of any phase transition, in agreement with the Imry-Ma argument.
+Sethna et al. proposed a simple model that shows this phenomenology: the random field Ising model (RFIM) at zero temperature.
+The behavior of the random field Ising model in thermal equilibrium is not fully understood. \citet{imry:75} argued that arbitrarily weak disorder destroys the long-ranged ferromagnetic order in dimensions $d\le2$.
+Later, \citet{imbrie:84} showed that if the disorder is small, the model in three dimensions ($d=3$) exhibits long-range order at zero temperature. \citet{aizenmann:89} rigorously proved the uniqueness of the Gibbs state in two dimensions ($d=2$), indicating the absence of any phase transition, in agreement with the Imry--Ma argument.

 As far as an exact calculation of thermodynamic quantities is concerned, there are only a few results.

-For example, \citet{bruinsma:84} studied the random field Ising model on a Bethe lattice without any external field and for a bivariate random field distribution.
 There are no known exact results for the average free energy or magnetization for a continuous distribution of random field, even at zero temperature and in zero applied field.
 A comprehensive summary covering examples of interesting realizations in nature, equilibrium properties for both short-range and long-range correlated random fields, interface properties of domain walls, the nature of the phase transition, scaling laws and critical exponents, as well as the zero-temperature dynamics of domain walls near the depinning transition in the presence of an external field, along with references to several earlier reviews, can be found in the review by~\citet{nattermann1998theory}.